Photon ring autocorrelations from gravitational fluctuations around a black hole: Introduction

 \section{Introduction}

 The images of the supermassive black holes in M87 and our galaxy taken by Event Horizon Telescope (EHT) might open up a new window for studying black hole physics at horizon scale, and potentially test gravity theory in the strong gravitation regime \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy,EventHorizonTelescope:2019pgp,EventHorizonTelescope:2021dqv,EventHorizonTelescope:2022xnr}.

-A question was carefully addressed recently that how much physical information about the black hole physics can be extracted from the images.
-In principle, the images can reflect either i) black hole geometries \cite{Johannsen:2015hib,Vagnozzi:2022moj,Glampedakis:2021oie}, such as spins \cite{Bardeen:1973tla}, hairs \cite{Johannsen:2010ru,Cunha:2015yba,Gan:2021xdl,Ghosh:2022mka,Rosa:2022tfv}, and even cosmological constant \cite{Chowdhuri:2020ipb,Perlick:2021aok,Chang:2020miq}, or ii) different emission models of photons near the black holes, including Doppler effect of emission and different shape of emission region \cite{Gralla:2019xty,Narayan:2019imo,Bronzwaer:2021lzo}.
+Recently, a question was carefully addressed that how much physical information about the black hole physics can be extracted from the images.
+In principle, the images can reflect either i) black hole geometries \cite{Johannsen:2015hib,Vagnozzi:2022moj,Glampedakis:2021oie}, such as spins \cite{Bardeen:1973tla}, hairs \cite{Johannsen:2010ru,Cunha:2015yba,Gan:2021xdl,Ghosh:2022mka,Rosa:2022tfv}, and even cosmological constant \cite{Chowdhuri:2020ipb,Perlick:2021aok,Chang:2020miq}, or ii) different emission sources near the black hole, including Doppler effect of emission and different shapes of emission region \cite{Gralla:2019xty,Narayan:2019imo,Bronzwaer:2021lzo}.
 Theoretically, different emission models or space-time geometries have imprints on the images in a different way \cite{Kocherlakota:2022jnz}.
-Photon ring as a closed, convex brightness curve on the image plane is demonstrated to be insensitive the emission models \cite{Johannsen:2015hib,Narayan:2019imo,Gralla:2020srx,Gralla:2020yvo,Bronzwaer:2021lzo}.
-There are also characteristic signatures for different order of the photon rings \cite{Broderick:2021ohx,Wielgus:2021peu,Tsupko:2022kwi}.
-However, limited by current angular resolution of EHT observations, the photon ring was not appeared on the images of the supermassive black holes \cite{Gralla:2020pra,Vincent:2020dij,Tiede:2022grp}.
+The photon ring as a closed, convex brightness curve on the image plane is demonstrated to be insensitive the emission models \cite{Johannsen:2015hib,Narayan:2019imo,Gralla:2020srx,Gralla:2020yvo,Bronzwaer:2021lzo}.
+And the light rays from different lensing bands can also produce different order images of the emission sources, known as photon sub-rings \cite{Johnson:2019ljv,Broderick:2021ohx,Wielgus:2021peu,Tsupko:2022kwi}.
+These observables are well-suited for investigating black hole geometries.
+However, limited by current resolution of EHT observations, these photon rings did not appear on the images \cite{Gralla:2020pra,Vincent:2020dij,Tiede:2022grp}.
 One has to study black hole geometries with assumptions of emission models, and vice versa.
-Recent study on the photon ring was also extended to a black hole with stochastic emission of photons \cite{Hadar:2020fda}.
-The two-point correlation of intensity fluctuation on the photon ring was introduced aiming for separating emission models from black hole geometries.
+Recently, a study on the appearance of photon rings in the presence of stochastic emission was also considered \cite{Hadar:2020fda}.
+The two-point correlation of intensity fluctuation on the photon ring was introduced aiming for separating emission models from black hole background geometries.